 Whenever European colonialism and its impact on native populations is considered, it must be remembered that the decimation caused by European diseases was as deadly a weapon of conquest as were the gun and cannon.
 During the 200 years of Spanish ascendancy on the North American continent alone, millions of Indians died from exposure to exotic diseases brought by Europeans.
 Between the years 1500 and 1800, hundreds of thousands of Europeans came across the Atlantic into North and South America and around the tip of Africa into the Far East.
 Wherever they went, they spread European diseases to the populations that they encountered.
 Because crowded life in cities had been such a predominant factor in European history before this time, many viruses and bacteria that caused disease had been well established in European life.
 Immunities to these diseases had evolved over time and sicknesses such as chicken pox and measles, while dangerous, were not generally considered dread diseases and plagues.
 However when introduced into a previously unexposed population, these diseases and a host of others wreaked havoc on populations all over the world.
 This is why the distinction should always be made of whether one is speaking "pre-contact or post-contact" with Europeans.

 A graphic representation of this decimation within the Anza-Borrego region comes from Vallecito station, originally known to the Indians as the village of Hawi.
 A priest took an informal census of the village on the south of the mesquite forest at Vallecito in 1860, almost one hundred years after de Anza's first contact with the region.
 He counted about 100 individuals.
 Twenty years later there were 30 Indians left.
 By 1900, only one old man at Vallecito said he had been born at Hawi (2).
 Of course, this example takes place very late in the era of colonization, and it is not stated what percent of the population actually died of European disease, nor does it take into account the population statistics for the village between 1760 and 1860, nor does it even mention those who moved to other locations.
 However, this virtual extinction in 40 years of an entire village, with roughly a thousand year history of pre-contact habitation, is representative of the rapidity with which native populations were decimated simply by contact with Europeans.

 Spain's conquest of North America had its beginnings with Columbus in 1492.
 By 1768, Spain had controlled the western coast of North America for 200 years.
 The land was rich and fertile, and had access to the open ocean with a few natural harbors such as San Diego and San Francisco Bays.
 However, by 1768 Russians, British and other Europeans were developing trade routes along the west coast, and this activity threatened Spain's stronghold on the region.

 INSTITUTION OF THE MISSION SYSTEM

-Pacific (3).
+The third Bourbon King of Spain, Charles III, dreamed of a coastline of Spanish harbors along the Pacific coast of California (3). .
 He knew thatin order to accomplish this that farms and other developments would be needed for the production of the essentials of civilization.
 Charles had these agricultural outposts built approximately a days' ride apart along the coast.
 In this manner, goods and information could be traded easily between settlements, which in turn would facilitate growth of the colony in general.